-Learn how a compressor pressure switch works on the inside
+Learn how a compressor pressure switch works.

 To give you a better understanding of pressure switches in general, I will explain on this page how they work.